Network meta-analysis of multi-environment trials with linear mixed models in ASReml-R

 pacman::p_load(

-janitor, # For cleaning column names
+janitor, # clean column names

-tidyverse, # For data wrangling and visualization
+tidyverse, # data wrangling and visualization

-asreml # For fitting mixed models
+asreml # mixed models via REML

 )

-## Online License checked out Wed Jul 2 17:16:52 2025
+## Online License checked out Sat May 30 01:02:19 2026

-Importing and Preparing the Data
+Importing and preparing the data

-dat = read_csv(file.path(path, "madden_2016.csv"), show_col_types = FALSE) %>%
+dat <- read_csv(here("content", "project", "network meta asreml", "madden_2016.csv"), show_col_types = FALSE) %>%

 janitor::clean_names() %>%